Digital programs

 Students will learn:

-Life cycles and grouping of Australian animals
+- Life cycles of Australian animals

 -